New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- New England and its opponents have combined for 42.5 points only twice this year.
+- New England has combined with its opponents to score more than 42.5 points just two times this year.

 - New York has combined with its opponents to score more than 42.5 points in two games this season.